 GUWAHATI: Even as flood continues to create havoc across the state of Assam, a recurring tragedy that renders thousands homeless every year, many organisations and individuals have proven that “humanity is still alive”.

 Amidst the pandemic and economic crisis, citizens from across the state have been working selflessly to provide relief to the ones devastated by the flood.

-Amongst them are a few organisations that have provided relief packages to the victims.
+Amongst them are a few organisations that have provided relief packages

 On 4th August, the Upahaar NGO in collaboration with Niraj Bora from Cotton University successfully completed a Flood Relief Drive in Satrapara village, Nahira.